BioJulia/Bio.jl/docs/src/man/structure.md

 85
 ```

-The sequence of a protein can be retrieved by passing a `Chain` or list of residues to `AminoAcidSequence`:
+The sequence of a protein can be retrieved by passing a `Chain` or array of residues to `AminoAcidSequence`:

 ```julia
 julia> AminoAcidSequence(struc['A'], standardselector)